Ryuichi Kihara: 2025–26 season: Milano Cortina Olympic Pairs champions, Olympic Team Event silver, Grand Prix Final champions, and retirement

-Miura and Kihara opened the 2025-26 season with a win at an ISU Challenger Series at 2025 CS Kinoshita Group Cup in September.
+Miura/Kihara opened the season with a win at an ISU Challenger Series at 2025 CS Kinoshita Group Cup in September.
 They took the silver at 2025 CS Nebelhorn Trophy a few weeks later.
 Together they won their fourth ISU Grand Prix of Figure Skating gold at 2025 Grand Prix de France.
 "In our last competition, we had two mistakes in the second half of the program, and today we were able to land those two elements cleanly," Miura said after the free skate.

-The following month, Miura and Kihari won their second consecutive Skate America title at 2025 Skate America, qualifying for the 2025-26 Grand Prix Final.
+The following month, Miura/Kihara won their second consecutive Skate America title at 2025 Skate America, qualifying for the 2025-26 Grand Prix Final.
 The team place second in the short program and first in the free skate.
 “We did end up making a small mistake, but I’m still very proud of ourselves for achieving scores in the 140s," said Miura after the free skate.
 "I think that is going to make way for more confidence in future competitions."